afilimonov/udacity-deaprl-navigation-project/Report.md

 ### Ideas for Future Work

 In this project I used two approaches: DQN and DDQN with Experience Replay which solved the enviroment by getting +13 average reward relatively easily.
-However there other approaches and improvements I could explore
+However there are other approaches and improvements I could explore:

 - Implement [Prioritized Experienced Replay](https://arxiv.org/abs/1511.05952).
 - Implement [Dueling Q-Networks](https://arxiv.org/abs/1511.06581).